 Lenders typically list two types of interest rates when you’re applying for a student loan or refinancing your debt — variable and fixed.
 But what do they actually mean for you?

 It’s easy to misunderstand how interest rates on student loans work — that variable rate might look low now, but will it actually help you save on interest?
-We shed light on the basics of these two types of interest rates to empower a more informed decision.
+Looking at your budget and reading up on trends in the economy can help you decide which is right for you.

 How fixed-rate student loans work